April 2015 :

 extraction of water from aquifers).
 These together result in changes in sea level.

-A recent issue of the journal Science has focused on a number of aspects of ocean change,
+An issue of the journal Science has focused on a number of aspects of ocean change,

 including sea-level rise.
 You can view the full-text version of the editorial

 A (pdf) reprint of this editorial can be obtained from

 This sea-level rise is a response to increasing concentrations of greenhouse

 gases in the atmosphere and the consequent changes in the global climate.